AmolAmrit/packages_apps_SnapdragonCamera/Readme.md

-# Snapdragon Camera
+# SnapdragonCamera

-**Pure Codeaurora SnapdragonCamera built from official codeaurora sources and also the LineageOS Snap.
+**Pure Codeaurora SnapdragonCamera built from official Codeaurora sources, the LineageOS Snap and the Codeaurora SnapdragonCamera by JDC Team as well.
 The other branches are just the base CAF branches.
-The branch 'n' has some more commits on top of the Pure CAF branch.
-The branch Snap is the base branch for the LineageOS Snap camera, and the branch 'n2' has some more commits over the Lineage Snap fork.
+The branch 'n'  has some more commits on top of the Pure CAF 'n' branch.
+The branch Snap is the base branch for the LineageOS Snap camera, the branch 'n2' has some more commits over the Lineage Snap fork and at last, the branch 'n3' is the modified Codeaurora SnapdragonCamera by JDC Team with some more commits on top of it.
+However, this is where I push and keep all the variants of Snapdragon Camera I play with.
+Please give proper credits.**
-However, this is where I push and keep all variants of Snapdragon Camera I play with.
-There is no reason for keeping 'n' as a default branch.
-The active branches are 'n' - Pure CAF one with my modifications which are necessary and the 'n2' - branch which is the Snap camera with my modifcations.** **_Please give proper credits if this is used._**